 *The Fine Print

 The warranty period is 5 years / 2000 charges from the date of purchase, whichever first occurs.
 The first 1000 charges or 2 years of the warranty, whichever first occurs, are covered through free replacement of the defective battery.
-This means that for the earlier of the first 1000 charges or 2 years from the date of purchase/first charge, a replacement battery will be provided to the customer for any defective battery free of charge.
+This means that for the earlier of the first 1000 charges or 2 years from the date of purchase/first charge, Milwaukee sends a replacement battery to the customer for any defective battery free of charge.

 Thereafter, the remaining charges up to a total of 2000 or the remainder of the 5 year period from the date of purchase, whichever first occurs, will be covered on a pro-rata basis.
 This means that every customer gets an additional 1000 charges or 3 years of pro-rata warranty on these battery packs, depending upon the amount of use.